A Message from Pastor Ryan

-In June we are continuing our reaching out to connect with one another online.
-These one-month small groups will start the week of June 1st and are open to anyone with an internet connection or a phone line willing to call in.
+We continue to reach out to connect with one another online with semester-based small groups.
+Our next semester begins in January so be on the lookout!
+These are open to anyone with an internet connection or a phone line willing to call in.
 Click below to contact us about a group!